 The department hired 2-Way Communications to assess the extent of the problem and to provide recommendations.
 The company recommended converting to a digital system, and erecting towers at the wastewater plant and the Goose Rocks Fire Station.

 The cost of the new towers and a transition to digital communications is estimated to be \$1.8 million.
-The department is hopeful that these improvements can be implemented in the near term.
+In June 2021, Town Meeting appropriated the necessary funds to implement this proposal.